elifesciences-publications/pyDentateeLife2020/README.md

 # pyDentate structure

 paradigm_ files are scripts that create one or more networks, run them and save the results. net_ files contain the network classes that are used by scripts to create the networks.
 Other files define for example the input pattern generator (burst_generator_inhomogeneous_poisson.py) or the single cells specifications (granulecell.py with granuelcellparams.txt). ouropy provides a backend for the networks by defining the logic to create and connect networks.
-I custom made ouropy to move away from NEURONS Section logic to a higher-level logic of cells, populations, connections and finally netowrks.
+I custom made ouropy to move away from NEURONS Section logic to a higher-level logic of cells, populations, connections and finally networks.
 Networks in net_ files inherit from ouropys GenNetwork class.
 For more details on pyDentate make sure to look at the [active pyDentate repository](https://github.com/danielmk/pyDentate).

 # Author